w0rm/elm-gigs/README.md

 # Gigs

-This is an ongoing work on my homepage.
-The idea is to present the short videoclips I took at the concerts from my [Instagram](https://www.instagram.com/unsoundscapes/).
+The idea is to present the short videoclips I took at gigs from my [Instagram](https://www.instagram.com/unsoundscapes/).

 Each video is masked by a band's name using [the MOD font](http://www.fontfabric.com/mod-font/) from the Fontfabric type foundry.